riyaadxo/ST10449569-PROG5121-POEPART1/README.md

 Unit testing using JUnit 5 (OpenAI, 2024)

 Features
-✅ Username validation (must be 5 characters or less, contain a number and special character) (Oracle, 2024) ✅ Password complexity check (min 8 characters, one uppercase, one number, one special character) (OpenAI, 2024) ✅ Cellphone number validation (must start with '+27') (OpenAI, 2024) ✅ Register and log in user
+Username validation (must be 5 characters or less, contain a number and special character) Password complexity check (min 8 characters, one uppercase, one number, one special character) Cellphone number validation (must start with '+27') Register and log in user
-✅ Full JUnit 5 test coverage
+Full JUnit 5 test coverage

 Technologies Used
 Java (NetBeans IDE)